Explore the Library

-There are several outcomes after a search is done on the name and the table below describes the various outcomes in details.
+There are several outcomes after a search is conducted on a name:

 No hit: The search returned 0 results.